Fulton J. Sheen • “24-Hour Catechism”

 Final Thoughts • For the record, no one has been able to ascertain for certain when this “24-Hour Catechism” was created, but it seems to have been recorded in the late 1950s.
 It’s estimated that Sheen reached about 30 million people each week during that decade.
 If that doesn’t sound impressive, consider that ten years later (in 1968) RICHARD MILHOUS NIXON was elected president by getting 31 million votes.

-* Someone who carefully listens to this entire series can say truthfully that he knows the faith.
+* Someone who carefully listens to this entire series can say—with a good deal of confidence—that he knows the faith well.